 WordPress is a bit overwhelming in the beginning, so you’ll need to start reading a lot, but there is tons of information out there and you’ll get there sooner than you think.
 If you want to create a really nice website quickly, you should get a premium WordPress theme.

-5. Buy a premium WordPress theme to create your website
+5. Buy a premium WordPress theme to create your travel website

 What is a WordPress theme and why do you need one?